intercloud/gobinsec/README.md

 This tool parses Go binary dependencies, calls NVD database to produce a vulnerability report for this binary.

+## Install

+Download binary for your platform in [latest release](https://github.com/intercloud/gobinsec/releases).
+Rename it *gobinsec*, make it executable with `chmod +x gobinsec` and move it somewhere in your *PATH*.

 ## Usage

 To analyze given binary: